mozilla-services/loads/docs/source/zmq-api.rst

 .. _zmq-api:

-Using loads with a different language
+Using Loads with a different language
 #####################################

 Loads is built in a way that makes it possible to have runners written in different languages.
-It's perfectly possible to have a runner in javascript or ruby, sending data to loads.
+It's perfectly possible to have a runner in javascript or ruby, sending data to Loads.

 This is made possible by the use of `zeromq <http://zeromq.org/>`_ to send inter-process (or even inter-machines!) messages.